strohs/aws-cda-notes/study-notes-JUNE2018.md

     * **Redshift** is a good choice if the reason your database is feeling stress is because management is running OLAP transactions on it
     * KNOW the different USE CASES BETWEEN MEMCACHED and REDIS (see above)
+    * elasticache sits between your application and database
+    * 2 different caching strategies
+        * Lazy Loading
+        * Write Through
+    * lazy loading only caches data when it is requested
+        * elasticache node failures are not fatal, just lots of cache misses initially (with lazy loading)
+        * lazy loading cache miss penalty:
+            1. initial request (cache is missing data)
+            2. query database (to get data)
+            3. write data to cache
+        * avoid stale data by implementing a TTL
+    * write through strategy writes data into the cache whenever there is a change to the database
+        * data is never stale
+        * there is a write penalty
+            * each write to DB involves a write to the cache
+            * elasticache node failure means that data is missing until added or updated in the database
+            * wasted resources if most of the data is never used

 S3